By: Gui Costin

-The RIA channel, despite its difficulties, is a channel we love.
-There are independent business owners who are all trying to grow and thrive.
-The leaders, whether the Founders or the CIO's or due diligence analysts all wear a lot of hats and I have a sincere appreciate for what they go through on a daily basis.
-They also have a significant thirst for new and interesting investment ideas, which is why we all should be calling on them.
-Below I identify 7 myths or questions investment salespeople have about the RIA channel and answers to those questions.
+However, the RIA channel, despite its difficulties, is one that we love.
+The space is full of independent business owners who are all trying to grow and thrive.
+The true RIA leaders, whether they’re the founder, the CIO, or due diligence analysts, all wear a lot of hats.
+They have a significant thirst for new and interesting investment ideas, which is why we all should be calling on them.

-The RIAs that we call on are independently-owned wealth management firms that use outside managers to create portfolios for clients.
+The RIAs that we recommend calling on are independently-owned wealth management firms that use outside managers to create portfolios for clients.
 Clients’ sizes range from under $1 million to tens of millions to billions, depending upon the size of the firm.

-We focus on RIAs that custody assets at Schwab, Fidelity, TD and Pershing.
-For the purposes of this article, we do not focus any effort on calling RIAs who are affiliated with Independent BDs.
+At Dakota, we focus on RIAs that custody assets at Schwab, Fidelity, TD, and Pershing.
+For the purposes of this article, we do not focus on calling RIAs who are affiliated with Independent BDs.

 Currently, we have 1,052 RIAs that are qualified and use outside managers in our database.